IBS Treated with Fennel Essential Oil and Curcumin

 Yeasts involved in the vast majority of intestinal infections are Candida species and Aspergillus species.

-One of the reasons fennel may be effective in many IBS cases is its antifungal properties.
+Fennel’s antifungal properties have been confirmed in other research.
 In a 2017 study, scientists from Portugal’s University of Coimbra tested fennel essential oil in the laboratory against several yeasts.

 The research found the fennel essential oil was significantly antifungal against Cryptococcus neoformans and Candida albicans.
 It was also antifungal against dermatophytes and Aspergillus species.